-Over the past five years, the Portsmouth Well #1 and Collins Well in the Portsmouth water system have been routinely monitored for per- and polyfluoroalkyl substances (PFAS) by the Air Force.
+Over the past four years, the Harrison Well and Smith Well on the Pease Tradeport water system, and Portsmouth Well #1 and Collins Well in the Portsmouth water system, have been routinely monitored for per- and polyfluoroalkyl substances (PFAS) by the Air Force.
 The City of Portsmouth samples all of the other Portsmouth water supply sources at least twice per year.
 Sample results from 2018 are summarized in the PFAS table below.
-All monitoring data is available online: cityofportsmouth. com/publicworks/water.
+All monitoring data is available online: cityofportsmouth.com/publicworks/water.